 4Kids Entertainment has proposed changing the approach, whereby Nintendo will use more direct ways to bring Pokemon directly to viewers.
 Golin Harris, the head of Nintendo North America’s advertising division, had a unique idea: they would turn 10 Volkswagen Beetles into Pikachu shape.

-Next, there will be 10 free actors in the typical yellow costume parachuting from the sky of Topeka City (Kansas), they will drive these Volkswagen Pikachu across the United States, advertising to everyone about Pokemon as well as the demo.
-The campaign was so successful that Topeka later became known as ToPikachu, and Volkswagen Pikachu cars became a symbol of Pokemon.
+Next, there will be ten free actors in the typical yellow costume parachuting from the sky of Topeka City (Kansas).
+They will drive these Volkswagen Pikachu across the United States, advertising to everyone about Pokemon as well as the demo.
+The campaign was so successful that Topeka became known as Pikachu, and Volkswagen Pikachu cars became a symbol of Pokemon.

 Nintendo spent about $ 20 million (on par with the time when Game Boy was brought to the US) for this campaign, and they finally got the results when Warner Bros. put Pokemon anime on the air and screen it all over the country.
 The Pokemon craze quickly became a phenomenon when it topped the list of the most popular anime 14 weeks in a row, paving the way for the first movie to appear only half a year later with huge sales for Nintendo.

 As for the Pokemon game that landed on Game Boy, it was even better for Nintendo when they sold 400,000 copies in just the first week.
 More than half a year later, that number increased to 10 and ended the round.
 His life with 31 million copies worldwide.
 By the end of 1999, that was just over a year after Pokemon debuted in the US, sales of the series had skyrocketed more than $ 7 billion – an unbelievable number.